Dixon of Dock Green: Series 22

 This is the only series where all episodes - eight in all (see under "DVD releases" below for details) - survive intact in the archive.

-An out-take sequence also exists from "It's a Gift" (Series 21, Episode 3 – 1 March 1975) involving two criminals in which one of them, played by Victor Maddern, finds himself unable to deliver correctly the required line "It's down at Dock Green nick!" – referring to a stolen necklace.
+A trailer for "Sleigh Ride" (Series 17, Episode 17 - 6 March 1971) also exists as does an out-take sequence from "It's a Gift" (Series 21, Episode 3 – 1 March 1975) involving two criminals in which one of them, played by Victor Maddern, finds himself unable to deliver correctly the required line "It's down at Dock Green nick!" – referring to a stolen necklace.
 After two failed attempts, in which the line is spoken both as "It's down at Dock Green dick!" and "It's down at Dick Green dock!", Maddern asks the unseen director (Vere Lorrimer) "Couldn't I just say 'It's down at the nick'?"

 Music

 The British music hall song "Maybe It's Because I'm a Londoner" was used originally as the theme song.
 It was composed by Hubert Gregg but was replaced with an instrumental theme composed by Jeff Darnell.
 This was later released as a single under the name "An Ordinary Copper".
 Darnell was Warner's original piano act partner in the 1940s.
 The harmonica was played by Tommy Reilly.
 Original incidental music for the early (1950s) series was written by Alan Yates (1912–1991).